carlgira/oci-tf-vision-web-client/README.md

 ## Customize the database
 Customize the init_script.sql an create the records of the labels you want the aplication to show.

+## References

+I used several examples on this Github repo https://github.com/cpauliat/my-terraform-oci-examples they are lots of them, great work.